Cc

 Despite Carl Rogers’ theory of counselling, there is no such thing as a “non-directive question”.
 All questions are directive – even clean questions – in that every question invites the client to consider one thing rather than another.
 The difference is that Clean Language questions do not introduce any content and they only make use of near-universal cognitive structures or idiosyncratic logic.

 Clean Language questions direct (although I prefer to use the metaphor ‘invite’) the client to attend to a particular space-time in their inner world.
-And Clean language does this by only incorporating information that has already been supplied by the client (using their exact words as necessary).
+And Clean Language does this by only incorporating information that has already been supplied by the client (using their exact words as necessary).

 Thanks to Gregory Bateson I now understand that words require a context to have meaning.
 Calling the questions we have been examining contextually clean questions emphasises the need for a particular context to exist to legitimise the question.
 In the early stages of a session, the basic clean questions are usually all that are needed to facilitate the client to identify a desired outcome and begin to establish a metaphor landscape.
 Once a landscape exists, exploring the landscape follows naturally, and this is where specialised questions can come in handy.